Moonlington/tabletopfloreblog/content/wiki/Flores 5e House Rules.md

 ---
-title: "Important Information"
+title: "Flore's 5e House Rules"
 date: 2022-07-24T15:38:56+02:00
 ---

-This wiki article explains some of the homebrew rules, variant rules, and other important things to mention about how I personally run my Dungeons & Dragons 5th Edition games.
+This article explains some of the homebrew rules, variant rules, and other important things to mention about how I personally run my Dungeons & Dragons 5th Edition games.

-## Houserules

 ### Alternative Resurrection Rules